 “What the Senate sent over was a terrible deal, made all the more insulting by the fact that they immediately skipped town to start their vacations early,” Rep. Brandon Gill told NOTUS in a text message.

-The House Freedom Caucus was quick to trash the Senate’s offer Friday morning in a gaggle outside the House chamber, specifically opposing parts of it members said would not fund the division of ICE that investigates child sex trafficking.
+The House Freedom Caucus was quick to trash the Senate’s offer Friday morning in a gaggle outside the House chamber — specifically opposing parts of it they say would not fund the division of ICE that investigates child sex trafficking.

 “It is absolutely offensive to the people that we represent that the Senate could send over a bill that doesn’t fund border control and the core components of ICE,” Rep. Chip Roy said.